Index theory of uniform pseudodifferential operators: Uniform K -theory

 We will need the following Theorem \ref{thm:triangulation_bounded_geometry} about manifolds of bounded geometry.
 To state it, we have to recall some notions:

 \begin{defn}[Bounded geometry simplicial complexes] A simplicial complex has \emph{bounded geometry} if there is a uniform bound on the number of simplices in the link of each vertex.

-A subdivision of a simplicial complex of bounded geometry is called a \emph{uniform subdivision} if \begin{itemize} \item each simplex is subdivided a uniformly bounded number of times on its $n$-skeleton, where the $n$-skeleton is the union of the $n$-dimensional sub-simplices of the simplex, and \item the distortion $\operatorname{length}(e) + \operatorname{length}(e)^{-1}$ of each edge $e$ of the subdivided complex is uniformly bounded in the metric given by barycentric coordinates of the original complex. \end{itemize} \end{defn}
+A subdivision of a simplicial complex of bounded geometry with the properties that \begin{itemize} \item each simplex is subdivided a uniformly bounded number of times on its $n$-skeleton, where the $n$-skeleton is the union of the $n$-dimensional sub-simplices of the simplex, and that \item the distortion $\operatorname{length}(e) + \operatorname{length}(e)^{-1}$ of each edge $e$ of the subdivided complex is uniformly bounded in the metric given by barycentric coordinates of the original complex, \end{itemize} is called a \emph{uniform subdivision}.